Stork-Solutions/Aquatics-Monitor/README.md

 This repository contains firmware and GUI components for the **Stork Aquatics Monitor** system.

 It is structured to support:
-- Over-the-air (OTA) firmware updates for Pico W TCP sensors
+- Over-the-air (OTA) firmware updates for Pico W TCP sensors & GUI
 - Versioned sensor firmware management
-- Future GUI auto-update functionality
+- GUI auto-update functionality

 ---